scda/pageviews/README.md

 This project contains a small cluster of virtual machines and small jobs to be executed on them with batch and stream processing.
 The input data is being randomly generated to simulate pageviews on a webserver.
 Technologies used are:
 * Virtualbox, Vagrant and Puppet
-* Zookeeper, Kafka, Hadoop, Cassandra, Spark and Storm
+* Zookeeper, Kafka, Hadoop, Flume, Cassandra, Storm
-* Spring projects (Spring Cloud, Stream, ...)

 # **QUICKSTART** #